Partition of Ireland: Nationalist objections to the Government of Ireland Act & the Anglo Irish Treaty

-De Valera's minority refused to be bound by the result.
-Collins now became the dominant figure in Irish politics, leaving de Valera on the outside.
-The main dispute centered on the proposed status as a dominion (as represented by the Oath of Allegiance and Fidelity) for Southern Ireland, rather than as an independent all-Ireland republic, but continuing partition was a significant matter for Ulstermen like Seán MacEntee, who spoke strongly against partition or re-partition of any kind.
-The pro-treaty side argued that the proposed Boundary Commission would give large swathes of Northern Ireland to the Free State, leaving the remaining territory too small to be viable.
-Shortly after the signing of the treaty the Irish Minister for Foreign Affairs Arthur Griffith spoke to his Under-Secretary (Robert Brennan) concerning the partition clause: "It does not mean partition, under clause twelve we'll get at least two of the six counties, Tyrone and Fermanagh and possibly other areas, such as South Armagh and South Down."
+Partition was a significant matter for Ulstermen like Seán MacEntee, who spoke strongly against partition or re-partition of any kind.
+The pro-Treaty side argued that the proposed Boundary Commission would give large swathes of Northern Ireland to the Free State, leaving the remaining territory too small to be viable.
+Shortly after the signing of the Anglo-Irish Treaty, the Irish Minister for Foreign Affairs Arthur Griffith spoke to his Under-Secretary (Robert Brennan) concerning the partition clause: "It does not mean partition, under clause twelve we'll get at least two of the six counties, Tyrone and Fermanagh and possibly other areas, such as South Armagh and South Down."

+In February 1922 Collins met with the newly appointed Prime Minister for Northern Ireland James Craig.
+At that meeting Craig made it clear that "Unionists would never abandon places such as Derry City and Enniskillen; he stressed their historic and sentimental importance to Protestants and ignored their Catholic majorities."
 In April 1922 Collins told the IRA in County Tyrone that "Partition would never be recognized even if it might mean smashing the Treaty."
+(Collins was killed by anti-Treaty forces in August 1922).
 In October 1922, the Irish Free State government established the North-Eastern Boundary Bureau (NEBB) a government office which by 1925 had prepared 56 boxes of files to argue its case for areas of Northern Ireland to be transferred to the Free State.
-In the lead up to the 1925 Northern Ireland general election Craig called for the inclusion of the Ulster County of Donegal into the new Northern State and warned that the north could return to the troubles of 1920-22.
+In the lead up to the 1925 Northern Ireland general election Craig called for the inclusion of the Ulster County of Donegal into the new Northern State and warned that the north could return to the troubles of 1920–22.